It wouldn’t be true to say that we’ve made the mistake of erasing music from our lives. But how we experience music has changed dramatically.

 Resonance is harmony.
 It’s empathy.
 It’s understanding.
 It’s a bridge that transcends race, class, or socioeconomic status.

 It is often said that music and stories bring people together.
 That’s resonance at work.
-And that’s why The Resonance Initiative exists: to bring people together and to bring healing, hope, and joy to individuals and communities in Indianapolis.
+And that’s why The Resonance Initiative exists: to bring people together and to bring healing, hope, and joy to individuals and communities.

 Meet the Director